dojo/framework/src/core/README.md

 The `dojo-core/async/Task` class is an extension of `dojo-core/Promise` that provides cancelation support.

-### Data Structures

-#### Map

-The [`dojo-core/Map` class](docs/Map.md) is an implementation of the ES2015 Map specification without iterators for use in older browsers.

-#### WeakMap

-The `dojo-core/WeakMap` class is an implementation of the ES2015 WeakMap specification without iterators for use in older browsers.
-The main difference between WeakMap and Map is that WeakMap's keys can only be objects and that the store has a weak reference to the key/value pair.
-This allows for the garbage collector to remove pairs.

-Look at [Map](docs/Map.md) for more information on how to use WeakMap.

 ## How do I contribute?

 We appreciate your interest!
 Please see the [Dojo 2 Meta Repository](https://github.com/dojo/meta#readme)